Who Was Malcolm X?

 In 1946, Malcolm X was arrested on charges of larceny and sentenced to 10 years in jail.
 To pass the time during his incarceration, he read constantly, devouring books from the prison library in an attempt make up for the years of education he had missed by dropping out of high school.

-Also while in prison, Malcolm X was visited by several siblings who had joined to the Nation of Islam, a small sect of black Muslims who embraced the ideology of black nationalism — the idea that in order to secure freedom, justice and equality, black Americans needed to establish their own state entirely separate from white Americans.
+Also while in prison, Malcolm X was visited by several siblings who had joined the Nation of Islam, a small sect of black Muslims who embraced the ideology of black nationalism — the idea that in order to secure freedom, justice and equality, black Americans needed to establish their own state entirely separate from white Americans.
 He converted to the Nation of Islam before his release from prison in 1952.

 Nation of Islam